 Central Avenue and the Murphy Bridle Path

-Central Avenue and the Murphy Bridle Path share in the history of the neighborhood.
+Central Avenue and the Murphy Bridle Path share in the history of the neighborhood and is listed in the City of Phoenix Historic Register.
+It’s also a Point of Pride for Phoenix.
 North Central Avenue has been a tree-lined street from the early days of providing an avenue for the Central Avenue Driving Club to today’s major arterial street from downtown Phoenix to the Sunnyslope area.
 From Bethany Home to Northern Avenue, the street has four lanes of travel without a center turn lane.
 Rows of Olive and Ash trees line both sides of its right-of-way with the Murphy Bridle Path on the east, and a U.S. Bureau of Reclamation irrigation lateral on the west.
 The Salt River Project maintains the irrigation lateral.
 The pavement edges taper to the landscape edges on either side of the street, and there are no curbs or paved sidewalks in the right-of-way, except at street intersections.

 The Olive trees (Olea europaea) that line Central Avenue are located outside of the public right-of-way on private property.
 These are the original trees planted by Murphy when the original Orangewood Subdivision was platted.
 They lend both a historic value and character to the neighborhood and were planted sometime between 1905-1910.
 (Note: There are only two varieties of almost pollenless and fruitless olive trees that can now be legally grown in Arizona: Olea europaea ‘Wilson’s Fruitless’ or Olea europaea’s ‘Swan Hill.’
 Nurseries in Arizona are prohibited from growing or selling olive trees that produce pollen and bear fruit.)